 The summer months were made for growing watermelons—at least, for those who live in warm weather climates.
 Although watermelons aren't difficult to grow, they need a lot of nutrients, sun, warmth, and water to thrive.
 The sweet, juicy fruit grows during the summer months.
 Those in warmer climates can sow the seeds directly outdoors, while cold-climate gardeners can start short-season varieties of watermelon indoors until the ground warms sufficiently.
 Watermelon plants grow quickly, but the fruits need 70 to 90 days mature, depending on the type.

 Watermelons are part of the plant family Cucurbitaceae, which also includes cucumbers and squashes such as pumpkin and zucchini.
-Although other types of melons, like honeydews and cantaloupes, are part of the Cucurbitaceae family, they're not in the same genus of Citrullus.
+Although other types of melons, including honeydews and cantaloupes, are part of the Cucurbitaceae family, they're not in the same genus of Citrullus.

 |Size||Vines can reach 20 feet in length|